cocotb/cocotb/docs/source/index.rst

 How is cocotb different?
 ************************

-cocotb encourages the same philosophy of design re-use and randomized testing as `UVM <https://en.wikipedia.org/wiki/Universal_Verification_Methodology>`_, however is implemented in Python.
+cocotb encourages the same philosophy of design reuse and randomized testing as `UVM <https://en.wikipedia.org/wiki/Universal_Verification_Methodology>`_, however is implemented in Python.